 - You want to leverage lots of industry expertise – It gets tricky to become an expert if you have a narrow view of what concerns a skill or a project.
 Leveraging the knowledge of industry experts via outsourcing is a highly efficient solution.

 - If you’re looking for some competitive advantage – People looking for PR companies want to hire a small team, not a single person who can only do limited tasks.
 A team of experts is always better than a single person you are looking to hire if you don’t outsource.

 - If you need reliable on-time support – It’s crucial to always have people around.
 There can be technical issues at any given time.
 If your office is limited to the regular shift hours, then imagine the losses you could incur.

 - If you want a flexible volume of work – We, at DevriX, offer a variety of retainer plans that have flexible offers.
 Our clients can conveniently sign up for a specific plan any time they need another service.

 - Finding and retaining top talent is really hard – Agencies, especially consulting agencies, bring top talent in house and see to it they provide mentoring all the time.
-It’s a competitive market and as a smaller agency, you’re only chance to get access to top talent is outsourcing to a bigger agency.
+It’s a competitive market and as a smaller agency, your only chance to get access to top talent is outsourcing to a bigger agency.